 Editor’s Note: This post is part of our Big Ideas series, a column highlighting the innovative thinking and thought leadership at IIeX events around the world.
 Jason Martuscello will be speaking at IIeX North America 2019 in Austin, TX.
 If you liked this article, you’ll LOVE IIeX North America.
 Click here to learn more.

 Private label and retail brands are radically shifting the competitive landscape.
 Brands such as Amazon “Basics”, Walmart “Great Value”, Wholefood’s “365” and Target’s “Market Pantry” are increasingly becoming mainstream alongside household staple brands.
-Customers are finding less and less reasons to pay premium price tags for ‘big brand’ names.
+Customers are finding fewer and fewer reasons to pay premium price tags for ‘big-brand’ names.
 Established, trusted and routinely purchased products are being traded for “good enough” category equivalents.

 More and more customers are questioning forking over the extra cash for Charmin, Cottonelle or Quilted Northern when cheaper toilet paper like Amazon’s Presto get the job done.
 Why should customers pay more for Heinz ketchup when alternative bottles of ketchup bearing identical ingredients are a fraction of the price?
 Even if the ketchup is ‘better’ customers are likely not going to easily and intuitively see the difference.
 The point is, customers are getting smarter and less willing to pay premium prices for a just a “brand name”, fancy packaging and brand characters.
 So, what is the solution?